michallaskowski/roku_builder/README.md

  * devices: information for accessing devices
  * projects: this is a hash of project objects
  * keys: contains keys that will be used for signing packages
- * input_mapping: allows you to change key mappings for the intractive navigator
+ * input_mappings: allows you to change key mappings for the intractive navigator

 ##### Device Configuration